pevargas/netsys/udp/instructions/README.md

 (Please read as this may answer some of your questions)

-Download the udp_example.tar file located on the Moodle. &nbsp;You can access the files from the main course page under the link ["Example tar file for Programming Assignment #1". ](http://moodle.cs.colorado.edu/mod/resource/view.php?id=3708)&nbsp;To extract files from udp_example.tar on a Linux machine, type 'tar -xvf udp_example.tar'.
+Download the udp_example.tar file located on the Moodle.
+You can access the files from the main course page under the link ["Example tar file for Programming Assignment #1". ](udp_example.tar) To extract files from udp_example.tar on a Linux machine, type 'tar -xvf udp_example.tar'.
 This should create a directory named “udp” which contains several files including “udp_client.c” and “udp_server.c” and testing files.
 These files contain a pseudo-code and not the actual implementation.
 You will have to modify both programs accordingly.
 After modifying the programs, following commands should be used to compile the programs.

 To compile the files type: